 After grilling, close all the vents on the lid and grill and use a grill brush to remove any food stuck to the grate.
 It’s best to do this when the grill is still hot because it’s easier for the food to come off then.

-After brushing, cover the grill and let it continue to cool off.
+After brushing the grate down, put the grill lid back on and let it continue to cool off.
 From time to time you can soak the grates in warm soapy water to clean thoroughly with a grease-cutting detergent like Dawn.

 Once the coals and ash have cooled down enough, dispose of them properly.
-Also be sure to store your grill in a dry place, or use a grill cover.
+Also be sure to store your grill in a dry place, or use a grill cover to help prevent rusting.